timmp2/timmp2/README.md

 Here are some ideas to get you started:

-- 🔭 I’m currently working on . design de . estampas
+- 🔭 I’m currently working on .
+Design de Estampas
 - 🌱 I’m currently learning ... ux e ui DESIGN

 - 📫 How to reach me: .E- MAIL . rodrigotimmp2@gmail.com